Bria-AI/ComfyUI-BRIA-API/Readme.md

 # BRIA ComfyUI API Nodes

 ## Overview
 This repository contains custom nodes for ComfyUI that allow access to BRIA's API endpoints.
+You can find our API documentation [here](https://bria-ai-api-docs.redoc.ly/#operation//generation/bria-v2/text-to-image).

 To use the nodes in the workflow, you need a valid BRIA API token.
 You can get one [here](https://bria.ai/api/) (with 1000 free calls)